Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 Audits JavaScript is a SAST tool which uses [OSS Index v3 REST API](https://ossindex.sonatype.org/rest) to identify known vulnerabilities and outdated package versions.

-- To install npm and nodejs in dvna container in production server, I followed the commands as given below, the package versions are: `npm v6.14.14` and `nodejs v14.17.4`.
+- To install npm and nodejs in the dvna container in the production server, I followed the commands as given below, the package versions are: `npm v6.14.14` and `nodejs v14.17.4`.

         sudo apt update
         sudo curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -